These socket summary tables aggregate timer and byte count information for socket operations:

 The socket summary tables do not aggregate waits generated by

 the next request from the client.
 For

 event aggregations, use the wait-event summary tables; see

 Each socket summary table has one or more grouping columns to

 indicate how the table aggregates events.
 Event names refer to

 names of event instruments in the

-All socket summary tables have these summary columns containing aggregated values:
+Each socket summary table has these summary columns containing aggregated values:

 These columns aggregate all operations.

 These columns aggregate all other socket operations, such as